Rebranding Into Ontology of Value®: On Trademarks and The International Intellectual Property Law. How To Get a Trademark?

 The Main Types of Trademarks and Their Pros and Cons.

-Officially, there are also a few other classes of trademarks such as, for example, stylized characters but they are much less popular than the aforementioned classes.
+Officially, there are also a few other classes of trademarks such as example, stylized characters but they are much less popular than the aforementioned classes.

 How Much Protection Does a Trademark Give Me In Practice?